3 Weeks in Chile: The Ultimate Travel Itinerary

 This is a full-day trip.
 Go to Valparaíso in the morning, have lunch there, and save Isla Negra for the afternoon.
 You'll get back to Santiago right in time for dinner and perhaps a drink.

-Read more: The detailed info about Santiago, Valparaíso, and Isla Negra, including the maps and opening hours, is also to be found in the article about Things to do in Santiago de Chile.
+Read more: Detailed information about Santiago, Valparaíso, and Isla Negra, including maps and opening hours, can be found in my other article: Things to do in Santiago de Chile.

-Day 3: El Cajón del Maipo & San Francisco Glacier
+Day 3: Maipo Canyon & San Francisco Glacier

-On my way to the San Francisco Glacier
+On my way to San Francisco Glacier surrounded by towering mountains

-One of our day trips from Santiago was to Maipo Canyon.
-Want to see the most awe-inspiring views around Santiago?
-This is it.
-There are many 6k mountains, which makes this place ideal for hikes and climbing.
+There are many 6k mountains in the area, which makes this place ideal for hiking and climbing.
 It was the first time that I saw such huge mountains face to face, and I was stunned.

 One of the must-see places around is El Yeso dam and San Francisco Glacier.
 The vistas are going to make your jaw drop.
-There are plenty of hiking routes to take, however, due to limited time we decided only to hike to San Francisco Glacier, which was amazing.
-For more details read points number 2 and 3 in my article about the best of Santiago (with day trips).
+There are plenty of hiking routes to take, however, due to limited time I had I decided only to hike to San Francisco Glacier, which was amazing.

 Day 4: San Pedro de Atacama

-The flight from Santiago to Calama takes around 2 hours, then you need to get to San Pedro by shuttle bus, or in a rented car (a better option, as you will need it for the other trips too).
+The flight from Santiago to Calama takes around 2 hours, then you need to get to San Pedro by shuttle bus, or in a rented car (which is the better option, as you will need it for the other trips in the area too).
 The drive to San Pedro takes slightly more than an hour, so if you leave Santiago in the morning, you’ll manage to get to San Pedro by noon.

-Tip: San Pedro de Atacama is the only place in Chile where you need a petrol-engine car because of the high altitude (diesel engines struggle in such conditions).
+Pro tip: San Pedro de Atacama is the only place in Chile where you need a gasoline-powered car because of the high altitude (diesel engines struggle in these conditions).
 Plus, it’s a desert with dusty roads everywhere, so I recommend renting an off-road model.

 There are many interesting places around San Pedro you should squeeze into your itinerary, but this afternoon, start easy with a trip to Valle de la Luna.
 It’s most famous for its splendid sunset landscape but there are also great dunes and amazing rock formations to check out.